Mike Sampson: Speedway career

 Sampson rode in the top tier of British Speedway from 1971 to 1982, riding for multiple clubs.
 He started his career at Romford Bombers before going on to ride for West Ham Hammers and Barrow.

-He was a member of the Exeter Falcons team that won the 1974 British League and doubled up for Eastbourne Eagles in division 2.
+Sampson was a member of the Exeter Falcons team that won the 1974 British League and doubled up for Eastbourne Eagles in division 2.

-He continued to ride for Eastbourne and also rode for the White City Rebels team that won the 1977 British League.
+Sampson continued to ride for Eastbourne and also rode for the White City Rebels team that won the 1977 British League.
 In 1978, Sampson won the Daily Mirror Sword title.

-In 1979 Sampson rode for Nottingham Outlaws and in 1980 for Cradley Heathens before finishing his career with Stoke Potters from 1981 to 1982 as the club captain.
+In 1979, Sampson rode for Nottingham Outlaws and in 1980 for Cradley Heathens before finishing his career with Stoke Potters from 1981 to 1982 as the club captain.